edgaras87/knowledge-vault/docs/index.md

 ## 🔎 How to Use
 !!! tip
     Use the search bar for method names, error snippets, or concepts (e.g., `@Transactional`, `N+1`, `Content-Type`).

+!!! note "Internal Blueprints"
+    Some folders (e.g. `*_meta/blueprint.md*`) are visible intentionally.
+    These files describe how each section (containers, editors, etc.) should evolve —
+    they’re design notes for future structure, not active content.